novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-118.md

 Of course, this news was brought to 【Jungle】's development team responsible for technical operations at 【Alta Vista】.

-Upon learning the content, Son Jung-ui felt more confident when meeting Lee Hyun-woo.
+Upon learning the content, Son Jung-yi felt more confident when meeting Lee Hyun-woo.

 “Several telecommunications companies in the U.S. have decided to jump into the high-speed internet business.”